arturkw/dev-notes/kafka/Exam notes.md

 - `SHOW STREAMS` and `EXPLAIN <query>` statements do not interact with KAfkaa but directly communicate with `ksqlDB` server.
 - `ksqlDB` supports exactly-once processing - see `processing.guarantees` setting
 - when running a query against `topic` with multiple partitions, only the `ksqlDB` servers corresponding to the number of partitions perform the work, while the idle servers have minimal resource impact
+- `ksqlDB` has a limitation in that it **doesn't support structured keys**, preventing the creation of a stream from a windowed aggregate

 ## Controller
 - Elected by Zookeeper ensemble.